lyndongeo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 6; script that creates a new local variable
 Task 7; Creating a global variable
 Task 8; Script with arithmetic
+Task 9; Script that prints the result of POWER divided by DIVIDE, environment variables